Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games: Main Results.

 Here, we assume the first inequality.
 The second inequality is obtained by multiplying $\rho > 0$ on both sides.
 The third inequality is obtained by adding $(1-\rho) \xyVec$ on both sides, and the last inequality follows from \cref{eq:t1}.

-In \cref{eq:t2}, we are saying that $\norm {F\xyVec} < \norm{\xyVec}$ for all $\xyVec$ such that $\norm{\xyVec} > L$.
+In \cref{eq:t2}, we are saying that $\norm {F\xyVec} < \norm{\xyVec}$ for all $\xyVec$ such that $\norm{\xyVec} > L= \frac{ \norm{ } + \norm{ } } {\rho } $.
 Now, we make a claim that the above statement implies that \cref{alg:BR} has finite termination.
 This is because, in any bounded region, in particular, in the region defined by $B = \left\{ \xyVec: \norm{\xyVec} \le L \right\}$, there are finitely many feasible $\xyVec$.
 Now, whenever an iterate has a norm exceeding $L$, it decreases monotonically over subsequent iterations, till the norm is less than $L$ at least once, thus visiting a vector in $B$.
 After that, it could possibly increase again.
 However, given that these monotonic decreases always end in some $\xyVec\in B$, after sufficiently many times, either all vectors in $B$ will be visited eventually and then returning back to $B$ will cause a second time visit of a vector, or even before all vectors are visited, some vector will be visited for the second time.
-In either case, this will trigger the termination condition in \cref{alg:BR:if} of \cref{alg:BR}, leading to finite termination. \cref{eq:t2} indicates that the choice $L = \frac{ \norm{ } + \norm{ } } {\rho } $ works. \Halmos \iftoggle{arxiv}{ \end{proof} }{\endproof} A natural question that arises now is the rate of convergence.
-How long does it take the \cref{eq:intQuad} to begin cycling.
-While we don't have a comprehensive answer to the question, we discuss convergence rate to a {\em neighborhood} of strategies about which cycling will occur in Section~\ref{sec:convRate} in the electronic companion.
+In either case, this will trigger the termination condition in \cref{alg:BR:if} of \cref{alg:BR}, leading to finite termination. \Halmos \iftoggle{arxiv}{ \end{proof} }{\endproof}